 What seems, at first blush, like the most flimsy of security systems is actually a sophisticated and well-proven strategy that is anchored by two global management standards.
 1).
 The ID tag must contain the name of the company and the ID tag must have large numbers.
 2).
 To protect the identity of the rightful owners, the website must securely store the information about them.
 That’s it!

 The most advanced asset management systems now provide a portal to get a privacy-protected message to the rightful owner instantly.
 The ID tag numbers are stored on a private database.
 If something has been stolen, recovered or found, law enforcement or a Good Samaritan can simply go to the website on the tag and send a privacy-protected note to the rightful owner.

 Now, homeowners, small businesses, renters, students and active duty military, become the asset managers of their own portable electronics and tools.
 It puts power back into the hands of individual citizens and aids the police and Good Samaritans.

 A useful tool for the police and Good Samaritans

 What law enforcement agency wouldn’t love to have the serial numbers of stolen items stapled to the back of a police report?
 What law enforcement agency wouldn’t want citizens to have a low-cost, low-tech security system that warns burglars away with warning signs and marked property?

 What law enforcement agency wouldn’t love to catch a thief red-handed with ID tagged property?
 Then, with a smartphone, instantaneously get a message to the rightful owner?
 What a sweet, effortless arrest.

 What Good Samaritan wouldn’t love the chance to find a piece of ID tagged property and get it back into the hands of its rightful owner with little hassle or inconvenience?

 The internet and miniaturized asset management strategies have made this all possible.
 Now, the next big hurdle is adoption.
 It’s like getting people to buckle their seat belts.
-It’s time to get citizens on board by having them ID-tag property.
+It’s time to get citizens on board by having them tag property with an ID.